hngi/Team-NEMESIS/README.md

 * User send conversations to external drive from twitter
 * User logins to external drive to see tweets

+#### How to test

+* clone the repo
+* make sure python is installed and in your PATH variable
+* inside the nemesis folder type `python manage.py runserver`
+* go to your browser and visit `localhost:8000`

 >submission date: 28th of september 2019